How to Vote for 'The Voice' Season 22 Instant Save

 During Tuesday's show, when host Carson Daly makes the announcement that Instant Save voting is open, fans can vote for their favorite artist by using The Voice's official app, or voting online at NBC.com/VoiceSave.
 The winning artist will be announced at the end of the show and will continue on to next week's lives.

-Check out this week's Instant Save competitors below and get ready to cast your vote!
+See which singers are up for this week's Instant Save below and cast your vote now!

 "Everybody has different things that they're good at," the No Doubt singer said of her team members.
 "I have someone that's just really good at stage presence and you just kind of can't keep your eye of them, and then another one that's just like a really skilled singer and then another one that's like, super creative and talented and unique, so it's like, I don't know!"